 On February 15th, 2018, I flew to Switzerland to be picked up by my friend, Claire, whom I haven’t seen for about 2 1/2 years.
 Claire doesn’t live in Switzerland but she’s from a quaint little town in the French Alps called Annecy.
 To say that I LOVED Annecy would be an understatement.
 I could spend a year there doing photography and everything I ate was of the highest quality and left me speechless.
 SO THANKFUL to Claire for being the perfect host…I keep thinking that if I did this trip without her, I would’ve done a FRACTION of what we did together!
 This is the year when I’m making a decision to fill my eyes and heart with as many new places in the world as possible and I can’t thank Claire enough for giving me three new towns to tuck away in my heart from my quick trip to France!
-And on a random note, you know you had a solid vacation when you leave with adding to your YouTube playlist four new music artists: Lori McKenna, John Moreland, Jason Isbell, and Brandi Carlile. :) Claire, you rock and I love love love YOU!!!!
+And on a random note, you know you had a solid vacation when you leave with adding to your YouTube playlist four new music artists: Lori McKenna, John Moreland, Jason Isbell, and Brandi Carlile. :) CLAIRE, you rock my world and I Love You!

 “And while she never felt quite normal, she was nowhere near crazy…choosing to see the world through her heart, instead of her eyes.”

 *All photos are mine except for the ones with me in them; special thanks to Claire Richardson*